Home >

 Definition and Characteristics

-Torque motors are a type of direct drive motor that generate high torque at low rotational speeds without the need for a gearbox.
-Key characteristics of torque motors include:
+Torque motors are a class of direct-drive motors that can create high torque at low rotational speeds with no gearbox.
+Some of the key characteristics of torque motors include:

-• High Torque Density: Ability to produce high torque relative to their size.
+High Torque Density: The ability to provide high torque relative to size.

-• Low Speed Operation: Efficient performance at low rotational speeds, reducing the need for additional gear reduction.
+Low-Speed Operation: The efficiency in operation at low rotational speed reduces the need for additional gear reduction.

-• Precise Control: High accuracy in torque and position control, essential for applications requiring precise movements.
+Precise Control: High accuracy in torque and position control, which becomes essential in applications requiring precision in movement.

 Types of Torque Motors